 Working in groups gives you the opportunity of quickly getting to know your fellow students at AAU and thereby, you have the chance of building a network that you can use in your professional life and the chance of making friends.

 Professors at AAU hail from all over the world, but all teach in English at a high level.
 Even outside of the university, you will find that the Danes’ English proficiency level is very high, just as some Danes speak a number of other languages including German, French and Spanish.

 Individual freedom, freedom of speech, equal rights and possibilities for everyone, solidarity, respect and tolerance are central values in the democratic Scandinavian societies.
 Furthermore, Danish legislation ensures religious freedom for all citizens and prevents discrimination on the basis of gender, race or sexual orientation.
 The majority of Danes are members of the Evangelical Lutheran Church, which is supported by the State.
 However, religion has very little influence on the governance of the country, the educational system and everyday life in Denmark.
-AAU offers all international students a free Introduction to Scandinavia course, which will give you an understanding of Denmark in the context of Scandinavian history, culture and politics.

 As an international student at AAU with a residence permit for Denmark, you are eligible to free health care via the yellow national health service medical card - just like any Danish citizen.
 The card entitles you to free medical treatment and hospitalisation in Denmark.

 - Learn more about residence permits for Denmark on the homepage Studyindenmark.dk

 - Learn more about free health care on the homepage Studyindenmark.dk